 The present letter proposes a new approach to study the coherence of the polymer stress or viscoelastic stress tensor in the reference frame of stresslines.
 Here stresslines are lines tangent to the local eigenvectors of the viscoelastic stress tensor.
-Within this geometrical transformation, in sheets of high polymer stress, the polymer body force, the term adding the effects of polymers on the transport momentum equations, becomes a function of geometrical properties of the sheets.
-This approach is applied here to the steady arrowhead regime (SAR)\cite{Dubief2022}.
-This regime is a traveling wave, and is one of the attractors of EIT \cite{Beneitez2023} that has the particularity of being steady in a frame of reference moving at constant velocity, thereby greatly facilitating the physical interpretations.
-Arrowheads have been observed in several flow configurations (e.g., channel flows \cite{Dubief2022,Page2020}, planar Kolmogorov flows \cite{Berti2010}, flows in porous media \cite{zhu2024early}), simulated using different viscoelastic models (e.g., Oldroyd-B \cite{Lewy2025}, FENE-P \cite{Dubief2022}, PTT \cite{Morozov2022}) and spanning a wide range of physical parameters from ET \cite{Berti2010} to EIT \cite{Dubief2022}.
+Within this geometrical transformation, in sheets of high polymer stress, the polymer body force, the term adding the effects of polymers in the transport momentum equations, becomes a function of geometrical properties of the sheets.
+This approach is applied here to the steady arrowhead regime (SAR) \cite{Dubief2022}.
+This regime is a traveling wave made of thin sheets of high polymer stress, and is one of the attractors of two-dimensional polymeric channel flows \cite{Beneitez2023}.
+SAR in 2D channel flows has the particularity of being steady in a frame of reference moving at constant velocity, thereby greatly facilitating the investigation of the dynamics at play between polymer stress sheets, pressure and velocity \cite{Dubief2022}.
+Arrowheads have been observed in several flow configurations (e.g., channel flows \cite{Dubief2022,Page2020}, planar Kolmogorov flows \cite{Berti2010,nichols2025period,Lewy2025}, flows in porous media \cite{zhu2024early}), simulated using different viscoelastic models (e.g., Oldroyd-B \cite{Berti2010,nichols2025period,Lewy2025}, FENE-P \cite{Dubief2022}, PTT \cite{morozov2022coherent,lellep2024purely}) and spanning a wide range of physical parameters from ET \cite{Berti2010,morozov2022coherent,lellep2024purely} to EIT \cite{Dubief2022}.
 Arrowheads may thus be considered to be a robust feature of viscoelastic flows.
 In the present case, it provides a simpler computational experiment, i.e., two-dimensional and steady, to apply the proposed analysis methodology.

 The present study seeks to identify the mechanisms that govern the interactions between coherent structures observed in the viscoelastic stress, pressure and velocity fields of an arrowhead flow.
 We furthermore hypothesize that the arrowhead shares some similarities with interfacial flows, where the interfaces are thin sheets of viscoelastic stress forming the arrowhead.
 We leverage the proposed transformation to express the jump conditions at the interface.